top of page

 The following policies will be enforced at the Holiday Ball:

-Dress code: lolita fashion, ouji, EGA, or general formal attire.
+• Dress code: Your best J-fashion coordinate or general formal attire.

 DRESS CODE

-We encourage attendees to use the Ursa Major theme as inspiration for your outfits, but dressing on theme is NOT required.
-Please see the general FAQ for more information regarding the event theme, and the Code of Conduct for the full convention dress code.
+We encourage attendees to use the Ursa Major theme Cosmic Carnival as inspiration for your outfits, but dressing on theme is not required.
+Please see the general FAQ for more information regarding the event theme.

 Shoes must be worn at the venue at all times.